benmunro/smithy-rs/design/src/rfcs/rfc0024_endpoints_20.md

 The other major piece of implementation required is actually implementing the rules engine.
 To learn more about rules-engine internals, skip to [implementing the rules engine](#implementing-the-rules-engine).

+All of these pieces are orchestrated by the `EndpointDecorator`.
+This has the additional advantage of being a singular place where endpoints can be enabled or disabled from codegen.

 ### Code generating client context params